1 airlifted after crash in Jo Daviess County

-ELIZABETH, Ill. -- A woman was airlifted for treatment after crashing into a culvert this afternoon in Jo Daviess County.
+ELIZABETH, Ill. — A woman was airlifted for treatment after crashing into a culvert Friday afternoon in Jo Daviess County.

 Amy A. McDermott, 57, of Elizabeth, was taken by helicopter to University of Wisconsin Hospital and Clinics in Madison, according to the Jo Daviess County Sheriff’s Office.